 -Q- "What is the difference between adopting and buying a bird?"

 We do not adopt out birds on the first visit, and require that an interested individual be able to handle and care for the bird before even placing a deposit.
+More than that though, it is up to the bird.
+They choose their human, and we cannot force a bird to like you.

--A- As mentioned above, adoptable birds are all different than babies.
+-A- As mentioned above, adult birds are all different than babies.
 Their price is chosen based on their circumstances, age, species, temperament, and what items they come with.
 If you have come in and met a bird you are considering adopting, we will gladly share any information we have about the bird, including the price.

 If you are interested in fostering a feathered friend, head on over to our non-profit sister site, The Center For Avian Enrichment, and fill out an application.